Serial sevens

 Serial sevens (or, more generally, the descending subtraction task; DST), where a patient counts down from one hundred by sevens, is a clinical test used to test cognition; for example, to help assess mental status after possible head injury, in suspected cases of dementia or to show sleep inertia.
-This well-known test, in active documented use since at least 1944, was adopted as part of the mini-mental state examination.
+This well-known test, in active documented use since at least 1944, was adopted as part of the mini-mental state examination (MMSE) and the Montreal Cognitive Assessment (MoCA).
 The test is also used in determining when a patient is becoming unconscious under anaesthetic, for example prior to major dental surgery.

-On its own, the inability to perform 'serial sevens' is not diagnostic of any particular disorder or impairment, but is generally used as a quick and easy test of concentration and memory in any number of situations where clinicians suspect that these cognitive functions might be affected.
-Each subtraction is considered as a unit and calculations are made on the basis of the 14 possible correct subtractions, that is 93-86-79-72-65-58-51-44-37-30-23-16-9-2.
+On its own, the inability to perform "serial sevens" is not diagnostic of any particular disorder or impairment, but is generally used as a quick and easy test of concentration and memory in any number of situations where clinicians suspect that these cognitive functions might be affected.
+Each subtraction is considered as a unit and calculations are made on the basis of the 14 possible correct subtractions, that is 100-93-86-79-72-65-58-51-44-37-30-23-16-9-2.

-Similar tests include serial threes where the counting downwards is done by threes, reciting the months of the year in reverse order, or spelling 'world' backwards.
+Similar tests include serial threes where the counting downwards is done by threes, reciting the months of the year in reverse order, or spelling "world" backwards.

 A study involving uninjured high school athletes concluded that the serial sevens test is not appropriate when testing for concussion because it lacks specificity; the pass rate is too low to give any meaningful result.
 The ability to recite the months in reverse order was thought to be a more effective measure because the pass rate was higher for that test in uninjured athletes.

 The numbers of the serial sevens test are a recurring motif in Sarah Kane's play 4.48 Psychosis.